redwoodjs/redwood/docs/docs/background-jobs.md

 - `count` : **[required]** the number of workers to start with this config.
 - `maxAttempts`: the maximum number of times to retry a job before giving up.
 A job that throws an error will be set to retry in the future with an exponential backoff in time equal to the number of previous attempts \*\* 4.
 After this number, a job is considered "failed" and will not be re-attempted.
 Default: `24`.
 - `maxRuntime` : the maximum amount of time, in seconds, to try running a job before another worker will pick it up and try again.
 It's up to you to make sure your job doesn't run for longer than this amount of time!
 Default: `14_400` (4 hours).
-- `deleteFailedJobs` : when a job has failed (maximum number of retries has occured) you can keep the job in the database, or delete it.
+- `deleteFailedJobs` : when a job has failed (maximum number of retries has occurred) you can keep the job in the database, or delete it.
 Default: `false`.
-- `deleteSuccessfulobs` : when a job has succeeded, you can keep the job in the database, or delete it.
+- `deleteSuccessfulJobs` : when a job has succeeded, you can keep the job in the database, or delete it.
 It's generally assumed that your jobs _will_ succeed so it usually makes sense to clear them out and keep the queue lean.
 Default: `true`.
 - `sleepDelay` : the amount of time, in seconds, to check the queue for another job to run.
 Too low and you'll be thrashing your storage system looking for jobs, too high and you start to have a long delay before any job is run.
 Default: `5`.

 See the next section for advanced usage examples, like multiple worker groups.